sebinside/PremiereRemote/readme.md

    In newer versions there will be more code inside of the JSX-File.
 You can ignore or simply delete it, I just upload my very own functions to this repository!

+	Please note: This project uses npm to manage dependencies like the `express` web server.
+Don't forget to run `npm install` on the console inside the `client` folder.
+For more information, head over to https://nodejs.org/

 ## Using AutoHotkey